-- 1 a.
+- 1.1 a.
 What does the term healthcare finance mean, as it is used in this book? - b.
 What are the two broad areas of healthcare finance? - c.
-Why is it necessary to have a book on healthcare finance as opposed to a generic finance book? - 2 a.
-What is the role of finance in the healthcare field? - b.
-Has this role increased or decreased in importance in recent years? - 3 a.
+Why is it necessary to have a book on healthcare finance as opposed to a generic finance book? - 1.2 a.
+Briefly discuss the role of finance in the healthcare field. - b.
+Has this role increased or decreased in importance in recent years? - 1.3 a.
 Briefly describe the following healthcare settings: - Hospitals - Ambulatory care - Home health care - Long-term care - Integrated delivery systems - b.
-What benefits are attributed to integrated delivery systems? - 4 What role does regulation play in the healthcare sector? - 5 What is the structure of the finance function in healthcare organizations? - 6 What is the primary legal issue facing providers today?
+What benefits are attributed to integrated delivery systems? - 1.4 What role does regulation play in the healthcare sector? - 1.5 What is the structure of the finance function in healthcare organizations? - 1.6 What is the primary legal issue facing providers today?